Slackware ARM on a Raspberry Pi

 Select < Yes >, press the enter key and type your password, then press the enter key again.
 You will be asked to repeat the password, now press the enter key one more time.

-Make sure you remember the password you have entered for the 'root' user.
-Write it down if you need to.
-It's very important.
+IMPORTANT!
+Make sure you remember the password which you have entered for the 'root' user.
+Write it down if you need to and keep it in a safe place.
+It's imperative that you do not forget this password!

 Press the enter key to continue.